telerik/xaml-docs/controls/raddatetimepicker/features/validation.md

 The data validation can be done through the [IDataErrorInfo](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/data/how-to-implement-validation-logic-on-custom-objects?view=netframeworkdesktop-4.8) interface implemented in the view model of RadDateTimePicker.
 The following example shows how to enable the validation.

-When the IDataErrorInfo interface is implemented, the validation logic when a property changes, which allows you to return an error message that will be displayed in the UI.
+When the IDataErrorInfo interface is implemented, the validation logic executes when a property changes, which allows you to return an error message that will be displayed in the UI.

 #### __[C#] Example 1: View model with validation logic implementation__
 {{region raddatetimepicker-features-validation-0}}